Kiko Estrada

-Jason Joseph Francis Carlos Diaz Ejercito ([ʔɛˌhɛːɾ.sɪˈto]; born June 4, 1995), known professionally as Kiko Estrada, is a Filipino actor who is best known for his role in Tween Hearts on GMA Network before he transferred to ABS-CBN, where he appeared in Angelito: Ang Bagong Yugto and Annaliza.
+Jason Joseph Francis Carlos Diaz Ejercito ([ʔɛˌhɛːɾ.sɪˈto]; born June 4, 1992), popularly known as Kiko Estrada, is a Filipino actor who is best known for his role in Tween Hearts on GMA Network before he transferred to ABS-CBN, where he appeared in Angelito: Ang Bagong Yugto and Annaliza.
 In 2014, he moved back to GMA Network, where he appeared on several television dramas.

 Background

 Estrada was born in Manila.
-His mother, Cheska Diaz, is a former actress, and his father, Gary Estrada, is an actor who also serves as board member of Quezon Province.
+His mother,Cheska Diaz is a former actress, and his father, Gary Estrada, is an actor who also serves as board member of Quezon Province.
 He is the grandson of Paquito Diaz and George Estregan.

+In 2021, Estrada choose to be tattooed with a memorial butterfly in honour of his grandfather who earlier lived as dweller under a Mexico, Pampanga bridge.

 His parents have separated and each remarried, and he has several younger half-siblings.
 Of these, he has three half-sisters—Garielle Bernice, Garianna Beatrice and Gianna Bettina—from his father's present wife, Bernadette Allyson, and he has a half-brother, Stefan, and a half-sister, Gabrielle Alexi, from his mother's present husband, Carlos Morales.

-Estrada went to high school at Colegio San Agustin, and he attended college at College of St. Benilde, where he enrolled in the diplomatic affairs program.
+Estrada went to high school at Colegio San Agustin, he attended college at College of St. Benilde, where he enrolled in the diplomatic affairs program and he played a former college basketball team of College of St. Benilde.
 His parents were the main force that urged him to go into show business.
-He began acting lessons in ABS-CBN’s Star Magic in 2010.
+He began acting lessons in ABS-CBN's Star Magic in 2010.